smkim7-kr/albu-MixMatch-pytorch/README.md

 ### Requirements

-You can easily install all requirements by the commend
+You can easily install all requirements by the command

 ```
 pip install -r requirements.txt
 ```

- The biggest difference from the previous implementation is that it uses [Albumentations](https://github.com/albumentations-team/albumentations) for image augmentation instead of torchvision transforms.
+ The biggest difference from the previous implementations is that it uses [Albumentations](https://github.com/albumentations-team/albumentations) for image augmentation instead of torchvision transforms.
 This can also be tuned by train configurations.

 ### Datasets